 Although this does not cover living expenses and travel costs, the cost of living in Russia is relatively affordable (costs about $300 to $400 a month).
 Additionally, this may be offset with employment opportunities available for foreign students.
 Scholars and non-scholars alike may work in Russia according to his/her profession and permit region.

-I hope that this article on Russian Government scholarships for international students was helpful.
+We hope that this article on Russian Government scholarships for international students was helpful.
 Make sure to also check out the Available Programs in Europe!